ploomber/ploomber/doc/api/spec.rst

     # Can be a dictionary if the task generates more than one product.
     product: {str or dict}

     # Task name.
-If missing, it is inferred from the task's source
+If missing, inferred from the task's source
     name: {task name, optional}

     # Function to execute when the task renders successfully